Yainer Diaz Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.80 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the third-fewest home runs in baseball (60 total, one per game).
+- Guardians pitchers combine to give up 62 home runs (one per game), the fourth-fewest in baseball.

-- The lefty last appeared on Saturday against the Minnesota Twins, when he threw six innings, allowing two earned runs while giving up seven hits.
+- The righty's last appearance was on Tuesday against the Boston Red Sox, when he went 5 2/3 innings, surrendering one earned run while giving up five hits.

-- In eight games this season, the 24-year-old has put up an ERA of 2.76, with 9.3 strikeouts per nine innings.
-Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.